freack21/wa-multi-session/readme.md

 Connecting Your app with Whatsapp Messaging

-Lightweight library for whatsapp.
+Lightweight library for WhatsApp.
 Not require Selenium or any other browser.

 Stand above [Baileys](https://github.com/WhiskeySockets/Baileys) Library.